 Crackers, Chips, And Other Processed Snacks

 Research has shown that these types of fats can increase your risk of heart disease and stroke (23).
-It is best to avoid them altogether, but if you do choose to indulge in a processed snack from time to time, just make sure that it does not contain any trans fats.
+It is best to avoid them altogether, but if you do choose to indulge in a processed snack from time to time, at least make sure that it does not contain any trans fats.

 Reading labels is a great way to make sure that you are not consuming any unhealthy fats.
-Watch out for the words “partially hydrogenated” or “hydrogenated” on the label as these indicate that trans fats are present in the product.
+Watch out for the words “partially hydrogenated” on the label as these indicate that trans fats are present in the product.